KamalamSivakumar/KamalamSivakumar.github.io/_posts/2024-08-08-understanding-fine-tuning-llms.md

 Using RL to optimize the language model with respect to the reward model.
 What multiple organizations seem to have gotten to work is fine-tuning some or all of the parameters of a copy of the initial language model with a policy-gradient RL algorithm (will explain it below), [Proximal Policy Optimization (PPO)](https://huggingface.co/blog/deep-rl-ppo).
 Some parameters of the language model are frozen because fine-tuning an entire 10B or 100B+ parameter model is really expensive, even for mammoth organisations. (lora comes into play here, will explore it in a separate post)
+**policy**: mapping from perceived states of the environment to actions to be taken.
+A set of rules or strategies that the algorithm uses to make decisions.
-**policy**: mapping from perceived states of the environment to actions to be taken (in our case the language model taking in a sequence of texts and giving a sequence of texts. (basically giving the probability distributions over the text))
+(in our case the language model taking in a sequence of texts and giving a sequence of texts. (basically giving the probability distributions over the text))
 **action space/states**: the set of all valid actions, or choices, available to an agent as it interacts with an environment (in our case the all possible tokens)
 **observation space**: the set of all valid inferences available to an agent based on its action space/state (in our case distribution of possible input token sequences)
 **context of reward function**: for the agent to learn an optimal, or nearly-optimal, policy that maximizes the "reward function" (in our case learn to respond like humans)